moechofe/lowresrmx/asset.dev/manual.md

 By typing the name of a variable, the debugger will print it's value.
 The variable use the same syntax as inside a program: `$` for string, `()` for array.

-The variable must be accessible throughout the scope of where the `PAUSE` has been used to enter the debugger.
+The variable MUST be accessible throughout the scope of where the `PAUSE` has been used to enter the debugger.
 Global variables are still available everywhere.

 #### dbg: a variable name `=` new value